Newtonian limit of Einsteinian gravity: from dynamics of Solar system to dynamics of stars in spiral galaxies: Newtonian Limit of Einsteinian Gravity and Quantum Dynamics of Solar System (Specifics)

-In this subsection we connect the results obtained in this section thus far with those of Section II.
-Following Weinberg [41] (Ch.r 8, paragraph 6 ), we notice that among all tests of general relativity the measurement of the perihelion shift (say, for the Mercury) is the most important one.
+In this subsection we connect results obtained above, in this section, with those in Section 2.
+Following Weinberg [$44$] (Ch.r 8, paragraph 6 ), we notice that among all tests of general relativity the measurement of the perihelion shift (say, for the Mercury) is the most important one.
 Such a measurement cannot be done directly though.
-In practice what is being measured is the total shift $\Delta\varphi_{obs}.$ Then, the Newtonian portion (e.g. calculated in subsection A) is subtracted from $\Delta\varphi_{obs}$ (e.g. see Eq.(8.6.13) of Ref.
-[41]).
-The remainder is the famous Einsteinian part of the shift theoretically calculated in subsection B. Although formally such a procedure makes sense, it is not in accord with results of Section II.
-In Section II the Einsteinian limit was defined in which planets/satellites are not interacting with each other in zeroth order approximation (the massless limit).
+In practice what is being measured is the total shift $\Delta\varphi_{obs}.$ Then, the Newtonian portion (e.g. calculated in subsection 3.1) \textsl{is subtracted from} $\Delta\varphi_{obs}$ (e.g. see Eq.(8.6.13) of Ref. [$44$]).
+The remainder is the famous Einsteinian part of the shift theoretically calculated in subsection 3.2.
+Although formally such a procedure makes sense, it is not in accord with results of Section 2.
+In Section 2 the Einsteinian limit was defined in which planets/satellites are not interacting with each other (i.e. this is the massless limit).
 Interaction effects are taken into account by considering stability of the Einsteinian orbits (geodesics) against small gravitational perturbations caused by interplanet/intersatellite interactions.
-These interactions caused Einsteinian orbits to become Laplace-Lagrange oscillating orbits.
-These are analogs of\ standing waves for electrons in Bohr's model of atom.
-The above computational scheme uses Newtonian mechanics in which the Newtonian Eq.(1) is identified with equation for Einsteinian geodesic.
-Such an identification requires some care as explained in detail in [41] (Ch.r 8, paragraph 4).
+These interactions caused Einsteinian orbits to become the Laplace-Lagrange oscillating orbits.
+These are analogs of\ standing waves for electrons in Bohr's model of atom as we noticed already.
+The above computational scheme uses the Newtonian mechanics in which the Newtonian Eq.(1) is identified with the equation for Einsteinian geodesic.
+Such an identification requires some care as explained in detail in [$44$] (Ch.r 8, paragraph 4).
 The difficulty stems from the fact that in Einsteinian theory gravitational interactions are propagating with finite speed while in Newtonian gravity the speed is infinite.
 This causes in Einsteinian theory to use the \textsl{proper time.} It is surely not the same as Newtonian time.
-To match these two theories in the limit of small velocities it is instructive to discuss the compatibility of Einsteinian dynamics with Keplerian laws. \ Fortunately, this issue is considered in detail in [8], (Chr.5.5).
+To match these two theories in the limit of small velocities it is instructive to discuss the compatibility of Einsteinian dynamics with Keplerian laws. \ Fortunately, this issue is considered in detail in [$8$], (Chr.5.5).
+More on this will be presented below, in sections 4- 6.
 This allows us to reduce our discussion to the absolute minimum.
-The fact that Newton's law of gravity was deduced from Kepler's laws is well known.
-Much less is known that the Schwarzschield metric can \ also be restored using the 3rd Kepler's law.
-To write this law explicitly requires few steps which would be unnecessary should popular textbooks contain needed information.
-In these textbooks the Lagrangian $\mathcal{L}$ for a particle of mass m$_{2}$ interacting with another particle of mass m$_{1}$ is given by Eq.(2) or, after usual reduction to center of mass coordinates, by